aather/abyss/README.md

  - Snapshot sharing of interactive graphs

 ## Abyss Setup
 Script, graphite-setup, is provided to quickly setup services: graphite, grafana, apache on a single server for testing Abyss agents.
-Ayss agents configuration is performed via single file: **env.pl** to set environment variables.
+Abyss agents configuration is performed via single file: **env.pl** to set environment variables.

  - **carbon_server-**    Agents ships metrics to graphite server on this host
  - **carbon_port-**      Agent sends request to this Port number where carbon server is listening.
 Default: 7405